tiagolascasas/FEUP-SETR/README.md

 # Assumes Python 3 with pip and g++ are pre-installed

 pip install Cython
+pip install distro
-sudo apt-get install libncurses5-dev libncursesw5-dev
+pip install fake-rpi    # Only to run the program on other machines sudo apt-get install libncurses5-dev libncursesw5-dev cd src sh build.sh
-cd src
-sh build.sh